WackyChomp/rope/README.md

 ## About The Project
 AI is the all the rage these days.
 No better way to get acclimated with this technology is to dive into the deep and immerse yourself.

 Progress in AI is inevitable and exponential so it's best to ride the learning curve.
-As a result, intertwining AI technology with our personal experiences help accelerates our personal growth!
+As a result, intertwining AI technology with our personal experiences will help accelerate our personal growth!

 Look no further with, <b><u>Rising of Professional Experts (R.O.P.E)</u></b>